Sylvain59650/lodash-object/docs/Array.md

 ## differenceWith

-    Array#differenceWith([values], [comparator])
+   Array Array#differenceWith( Array values, Function comparator)

-This method is like Array#difference except that it accepts comparator which is invoked to compare elements of array to values.
+This method is like [Array#difference](#difference) except that it accepts comparator which is invoked to compare elements of array to values.
 The order and references of result values are determined by the first array.
 The comparator is invoked with two arguments: (arrVal, othVal).

-Note: Unlike Array#pullAllWith, this method returns a new array.
+Note: Unlike [Array#pullAllWith](#pullallwith), this method returns a new array.